 Instant Pot Lasagna is the easiest lasagna recipe!
 It tastes delicious, and you can customize it to your taste, adding any of your favorite ingredients!.
-Did you know it is very easy to make lasagna in a pressure cooker?
-You don’t have to boil the noodles first, so that’s a win in my book!
+Did you know it is very easy to make lasagna in the Instant Pot?
+You don't have to boil the noodles first, so that's a win in my book!
 If you are in the mood for some tasty Italian pasta, make this pressure cooker lasagna recipe.

 Originally published Jan 19, 2018